tylerackerson/did/README.md

 1. other languages/ alphabets beyond English

 ### background
 At the last company I worked for, I joined very early on when the product was a simple prototype / demo.
 I immediately saw an opportunity to simplify and standardize the database schema.
-I proposed common metadata fields for all records, decided on a standard approach to "soft-deleting" records (where necessary), and prioritized creating a standard approach for records IDs that would make records far easier to reason about than UUIDs.
+I proposed common metadata fields for all records, implemented a migration strategy and tooling, decided on a standard approach to "soft-deleting" records (where necessary), and prioritized creating a standard approach for records IDs that would make records far easier to reason about than UUIDs.

 There was a stark contrast to the UUID-only approach we had versus what I was used to from working at Twilio: [What is a SID?](https://www.twilio.com/docs/glossary/what-is-a-sid).
 And I knew that other developer-friendly companies took similar approaches.
 For example, Stripe also has prefixed IDs: [Designing APIs for humans: Object IDs](https://dev.to/stripe/designing-apis-for-humans-object-ids-3o5a).
 It turns out that Github and many others were doing the same: [Behind GitHub’s new authentication token formats](https://github.blog/2021-04-05-behind-githubs-new-authentication-token-formats/).